Developer Guide Help

 Query Logic

-The query API used by CV3 allows advanced query logic by putting the match target in different position.
+The query API used by CV3 allows advanced query logic by putting the match target in a different position.

 AND logic between filters